-These types of things are table stakes for smart speakers in 2017.
-Amazon's Alexa has been steadily building its arsenal of skills since 2014, and has a very deep bench of integrations with third-party developers and support for smart home technologies.
-Though it's newer to the smart speaker market, the Sonos One promises compatibility with Alexa as well as Google Assistant and, coming in 2018, Siri, making it the first multiplatform player.
-Apple will be playing catchup, but with an install base of roughly 700 million iPhone users, Siri comes out of the gate with tons of momentum and unlimited upside.
+These types of things are table stakes for smart speakers in 2018.
+Amazon's Alexa has been steadily building its arsenal of skills since 2014 and has smart home technologies.
+Though it's newer to the smart speaker market, the Sonos One is the first multiplatform speaker; it already and Google Assistant, and will add Siri later this year.of integrations with third-party developers and support for

 Confirmed: It will be compatible with HomeKit

-Apple had previouslybe added to each HomeKit-enabled device for certification, but , paving way for greater developer and manufacturer uptake.
-Though Sonos and especially Amazon are compatible with an array of smart home devices, neither has its own platform.
+Apple had previouslybe added to each HomeKit-enabled device for certification, but , paving the way for greater developer and manufacturer uptake.
+Though Sonos and especially Amazon are compatible with an array of smart-home devices, neither has its own platform.
 Advantage: Apple.

-Confirmed: It will have "spatial awareness"
+Confirmed: It will have 'spatial awareness'

 Confirmed (preliminarily): It will sound good

-Still, the Google Home Max has two woofers and two tweeters, compared to the one onboard the HomePod and Echo Plus; it also has more ports than the Echo Plus, with a USB-C and a 3.5-millimeter audio jack.
+Still, the Google Home Max has two woofers and two tweeters, compared to the one onboard the HomePod and Echo Plus; it also has more ports than the Echo Plus, with a USB-C and a 3.5mm audio jack.
 We don't know what ports and connectors the HomePod will have.
 We'll need to complete a full review before we can make a conclusive determination.

 Rumor: It has some sort of a screen

 Steve Troughton-Smith, the developer who first discovered many of the juiciest bits hiding in the firmware leak, tweeted that the HomePod has an "LED matrix" that could "perhaps display shapes/symbols."
-Another developer, Avery Magnotti, followed that up with a screenshot of the code that refers to a 272x340 resolution.
-Such a display could go the minimalist route, simply confirming that Siri is listening to your command, our occupy more integral ground, offering virtual volume control buttons or other navigational or UI elements.
+Another developer, Avery Magnotti, followed that up with a screenshot of the code that refers to a 272x340-pixel resolution.
+Such a display could go the minimalist route, simply confirming that Siri is listening to your command, or occupy more integral ground, offering virtual volume control buttons or other navigational or UI elements.